 Jeff Kealty enters his ninth season as the Nashville Predators Chief Amateur Scout and 15th campaign with the organization in 2015-16.
 While his primary responsibility is monitoring the best draft-eligible talent around the globe and spearheading the team’s annual efforts at the NHL Entry Draft, Kealty also keeps an eye on the development of prospects in the CHL, NCAA and other junior leagues across North America and Europe.

 Chief Amateur Scout

-The Boston native has overseen Nashville’s past five drafts, helping to bolster the club’s depth across the board, selecting 24 forwards, 11 defensemen and four goalies since his first year running Nashville’s draft table in 2008.
-While much of the talent Kealty and his staff have selected the past five years is still developing, the future looks bright.
+The Boston native has overseen Nashville’s past seven drafts, helping to bolster the club’s depth across the board, selecting 37 forwards, 18 defensemen and eight goalies since his first year running Nashville’s draft table in 2008.

 A former first-round pick (22nd overall) of the Quebec Nordiques in 1994, Kealty was signed by Nashville as a free agent in 1998 following a four-year college career at Boston University.
 The former defenseman played one pro season for the Milwaukee Admirals (International Hockey League) before his playing career was cut short due to injury.

-Kealty, his wife Lynn, daughter Lydia and son James (twins) reside in Norfolk, Mass.
+Kealty, his wife Lynn, daughter Lydia and son James (twins), and daughter Hannah reside in Norfolk, Mass.